jxshdavis/Analytical-Solutions-Logistic-Regression/README.md

 - parse through MCMC code and make sure there are no mistakes
 - update plots
 - update conclusion with information regarding specific varibale
-- read through draft and make list of TODOs
--
+- update plots and figs with the /ref thing